 Many of the species found on Roraima are unique to the tepui plateaus with two local endemic plants found on the Roraima summit.
 Plants such as pitcher plants (Heliamphora), Campanula (a bellflower), and the rare Rapatea heather are commonly found on the escarpment and summit.

 It rains almost every day of the year.
 Almost the entire surface of the summit is bare sandstone, with only a few bushes (Bonnetia roraimae) and algae present.

 Low, scanty, and bristling vegetation is also found in the small, sandy marshes that intersperse the rocky summit.
 Most of the nutrients that are present in the soil are washed away by torrents that cascade over the edge, forming some of the highest waterfalls in the world.

 There are multiple examples of unique fauna atop Mount Roraima.
 Oreophrynella quelchii, commonly called the Roraima Bush Toad, is a diurnal toad usually found on open rock surfaces and shrubland.
 It is a species of toad in the family Bufonidae and breeds by direct development.
 The species is currently listed as vulnerable.

 The Pacaraima (or Pakaraima) Mountains are a mountain range located primarily in southwestern Guyana, extending into northern Brazil and eastern Venezuela.
 Monte Roraima National Park protects part of the range in Roraima, Brazil.

-Extending for 400 km (250 mi) in an east–west direction, this chain of tepui plateaus (tabletop mountains) mark the borders between Brazil and southeastern Venezuela and between Brazil and west-central Guyana.
+Extending 400 km (250 mi) in an east-west direction, this chain of tepui plateaus (tabletop mountains) marks the borders between Brazil and southeastern Venezuela and between Brazil and west-central Guyana.